Hello my name is Kay-Ann Ward, thank you for visiting my virtual home.

 I needed to invest in myself.
 I needed to value my existence, I needed to see myself, not based off what I can do for others and my accomplishments.
 I needed to value my spirit.

-I needed to connect more to my sacred space, listen and honor the communication that flows through me.
+I needed to connect more to my womb, listen and honor the communication that flows through me.
 I needed to listen to the little girl in me.
 I needed to release stagnant and blocked energy that was sitting in my body.
 I needed energy to flow.
 I needed to say I deserve to receive happiness and pleasure.
 I needed to stop self sabotaging myself.

 When I started to spend more time honoring my feminine and masculine energy, as well as spend time connecting to my ancestors and spirit guides.
 My life started to change.
 This time it was changing and shifting me in the direction that was true to who I am and who I want to be.